becem-gharbi/nuxt-directus/README.md

 ## Auth

 Directus and Nuxt apps should share the same domain name because cookies's sameSite policy is set to `lax`.
-Also make sure to add `NODE_OPTIONS=--dns-result-order=ipv4first` env in development in order to resolve `localhost` for Node +v17.
+Also make sure to add `NODE_OPTIONS=--dns-result-order=ipv4first` env in development in order to resolve localhost domain for Node +v17.

 The module has `useDirectusAuth` composable for handling authentication with cookie based storage.